james-owen-ryan/productionist/README.md

 If you're on a different OS, or if that didn't work, follow the installation instructions given here: https://pypi.python.org/pypi/marisa-trie.

-  PIPELINE
+### Pipeline

-Reductionist semantically indexes your Expressionist grammar to produce the set of files that are needed by Productionist to operate: a grammar file (.grammar), a trie file (.marisa), and an expressible-meanings file (.meanings).
+Reductionist semantically indexes your Expressionist grammar to produce the two files that are needed by Productionist to operate:

-  EXAMPLE USAGE: REDUCTIONIST
+* A grammar file (.grammar)
+* An expressible-meanings file (.meanings)

+### Example Usage: Reductionist

 What follows are examples of usage of the command-line interface to reductionist.py.
 You can also run this command to access help information: